Astrid-weiwei/NUWellnessApp/README.md

 ## Team Contributions
 - **Weiwei Liu**: Worked on the Work and Life To-Do list components and integrated task completion toggle functionality with Firestore.
 -                 Developed the MoodTrackerScreen and ToolsScreen, implementing CRUD operations for mood entries in Firestore.
+-                 Developed the camera function in MoodTrackerScreen.
 - **Shuojun Chen**: Set up navigation structure and handled the overall app architecture, ensuring seamless integration between screens and Firebase.
+-                  Complete the core features, error handlings, and branding for the login screen.
+-                  Implement the notification function for mood tracker and meditation.
+-                  Developed the map/location function for new entries in the mood tracker.

 ### Screenshots